lborophysics/DECTSim/docs/source/dev_guide/sensors.rst

     :param energy: A single value representing the energy in keV.

-    **Returns**: :code:`ebin`.

-    The return value is a single value representing the index of the energy bin that the energy falls into.
+    :returns: :code:`ebin` is a single value representing the index of the energy bin that the energy falls into.

 .. method:: get_signal(self, array)